-Title Dogs a Boost to Lockdown Survival Degree of recognition National Media name/outlet The Australian Newspaper Media type Web Country Australia Date 12/08/20 Description Dogs can beg an extra treat for this trick: a new study shows dogs are better than cats at protecting against loneliness, stress and depression during lockdown.
+Title Dogs a Boost to Lockdown Survival Degree of recognition National Media name/outlet The Australian Newspaper Media type Web Country/Territory Australia Date 12/08/20 Description Dogs can beg an extra treat for this trick: a new study shows dogs are better than cats at protecting against loneliness, stress and depression during lockdown.
 A Monash University study, published in the Journal of Social Psychiatry, has confirmed the benefits of a furry friend to fight the lockdown blues.
 The online survey of 384 people had participants evaluate their levels of loneliness, mindfulness and mood, with cat and dog owners also measuring their pet interactions and questions about how being a pet owner affected their experience of COVID-19 and how COVID-19 affected their pet.

 Lead researcher Jessica Olivia said being a dog owner seemed to produce significantly lower levels of loneliness, as well as higher mindfulness, compared to cats and non-pet owners.